epirus-io/epirus.github.io/docs/faqs.md

 	If this does not resolve your issue, please [email us](mailto:hi@web3labs.com) with details of the parameters you're trying to use.

+??? warning "Epirus is stuck on the loading page"
+    Please ensure that you are using the correct node endpoint.
+To verify it, you can run the following command:

+    ``` bash
+    curl -X POST --header "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"web3_clientVersion","params":[],"id":1}' https://<node-url>
+    ```

+    If you get a response like the following then you have configured the correct endpoint.

+    ``` bash
+    {"jsonrpc":"2.0","id":1,"result":"Geth/v1.8.12-stable/linux-amd64/go1.10.8"}
+    ```

 ??? warning "I'm trying to upload a contract metadata file but it's failing"
     Please refer to the [Contract Registry](metadata.md) documentation.